zeek/zeekctl/doc/main.rst

 3. NOTICES with a notice action ``EMAIL``.

 4. If `trace-summary <http://www.bro-ids.org/documentation/components/trace-summary/README.html>`_
-   is installed, a traffic summary is sent each time logs are rotated.
+   is installed, a traffic summary is sent each rotation interval.

 Performance Analysis
 ~~~~~~~~~~~~~~~~~~~~